Siderella: Beliefs and practices

 Siderella is a UFO religion, and also a contactee group.
 The French satirical newspaper Charlie Hebdo dubbed them a "psychopathosect".
 A "consciousness study group", it focused on practices aimed to expand human consciousness, and develop the "psycho-mental-spiritual evolution" of man.
 Their perspective was immaterial and heavily focused on extraterrestrial contact, worshiping UFOs.
 They believed in a "purified and unified devotion" towards aliens and "the Supreme Being".
 They drew elements from Buddhism and Tantrism.
 The group sought new members from university professors, using competitive tests, and advertised with flyers including science-fiction drawings.
 They advertised in the New Age scene, and presented themselves as merely UFO enthusiasts.
 Mostly active in France, they also had some members in Germany.
 As of 1995 they had an estimated 50 to 500 members.

 Members lived communally; the group's activities centered around preparing for contact with aliens, and group sex, interpreted as "tantric transmutation".
 They also incorporated New Age beliefs and ones related to esoteric and initiatory societies, such as ones concerned with planetary degradation and "energy".
 They incorporated crystals into their practice, and wearing them was recommended.
 They also sold naturopathic medicine.
 They claimed to be able to telepathically communicate with beings from other dimensions, in an effort to achieve the "cosmic junction".
-They believed of an impending apocalypse where members would be saved by aliens in a UFO craft and taken to Alpha Centauri, though they presented themselves as more UFO-oriented than apocalyptic.
+They believed in an impending apocalypse where members would be saved by aliens in a UFO craft and taken to Alpha Centauri, though they presented themselves as more UFO-oriented than apocalyptic.
 They were noted to use esoteric language.
 They advocated initiating one's self into the "Unitary Science of the Intra-Universe".
 Appel would, in a trance, "channel" messages from these space beings.
 There were concerns over how they treated women.
 A related commercial organization was SARL Transtar-Interal, the group's commercial outlet, who sold the group's products, including CDs, cassettes, member Sergio Macedo's works, as well as an over 6000 page "bible" written by Appel.
 They also sold courses for a fee.
 This was how the group raised funds.

 They were often described as a cult by media outlets, and other UFO organizations, including the organization SOS-OVNI which was critical of them.
 In 1995, the group was listed as a cult in the Cults and Money (Sectes et argent) report of the Parliamentary Commission on Cults in France.
 It was one of only 3 groups officially classified as "UFO cults" in France (listed as Siderella) by the report, being the only three exclusively ufological in nature.
 The other two were Raëlism and l'École de la préparation à l'évacuation extraterrestre.